 Fractional CMOs need to exemplify these full-time CMO traits.
 But they also need additional skill sets specific to the demands of juggling multiple clients:

-• Consultative approach: As outsiders to the organization, fractional CMOs can see things that others can’t see.
-But because they don’t always have the institutional heft or authority of full-time CMOs—especially in the case of short-term projects—they may need to lean on their compelling story-telling, persuasion, and consultation skills.
+- Consultative approach: As outsiders to the organization, fractional CMOs can see things that others can’t see.
+But because they don’t always have the institutional heft or authority of full-time CMOs—especially in the case of short-term projects—they may need to lean on their compelling story-telling, persuasion, and consultation skills to drive team alignment for their plans.

 Who Needs A Fractional CMO?